maniospas/pygrank/docs/userguide/basics.md

 # The Basics

 At the core of `pygrank` lies the concept of *graph signals*, which map graph nodes to numerical scores.
-Supervised and unsupervised measures evaluate the predictive/ranking quality of graph signals.
-The library's main purpose is to define and efficiently run node ranking algorithms.
+Its main purpose is to define and efficiently run node ranking algorithms by taking as inputs some prior signals (usually serving as one-class examples) and outputting improved posterior signals.
-These start from *graph filters*, which iteratively diffuse the scores of nodes to their connected neighbors.
-The output of filters can be processed with additional components.
+The library's node ranking algorithms are based on *graph filters*, which iteratively diffuse the scores of nodes to their connected neighbors.
+The outputs of filters may be processed with additional components, which sometimes may require rerunning the whole process.
+Finally, supervised and unsupervised measures evaluate the predictive or ranking quality of posterior signals.

 Below is presented a typical node ranking pipeline that starts from a known personalization, applies a graph filter, potentially postprocesses its outcome, and eventually arrives at new node values.